-Workover expense by its nature can vary from period to period depending on the level of workover activity, which may not be consistent with production levels.
-Workover expense increased period over period in absolute and per Boe terms as the Company performed workovers on several of its operated wells.
+Workover expense, by its nature, will vary from period to period depending on the level of workover activity and may not be consistent with production levels.
+With the improved commodity pricing environment in 2021, workover expense increased period over period in absolute and per Boe terms as the Company performed workovers to optimize and return operated wells to production.